 Additional Funding is Needed for Job Preparation Programs

 “I am here to help other people to get jobs, whether they are disabled or not,” said Victor, who receives services through AHRC NYC’s EBS Brooklyn, where he also works part-time, answering phone calls and welcoming visitors three days per week.
 “It’s not easy to get or keep a job.”
-In order to obtain his job, Victor participated in work preparation trainings and volunteering opportunities in his community.
+In order to obtain his job, Victor participated in work preparation training and volunteering opportunities in his community.
 He learned valuable employment skills that allowed him to meet his goals: getting a job, saving his own money, and practicing reading.
 “I like my job because I get to help other people and support my family.
 I want you to put more money into the budget for more employment training programs, so this way, other people can get jobs that are right for them.”

 “Employment is a big theme at AHRC, and across the whole state,” said Steve Towler, Assistant Executive Director, AHRC NYC.
 “New York is an employment first state, but sometimes, some of the actions – you wonder whether it really wants to be an employment first state.”

-Peter Rakowsky, Legislative Aide to Senator Diane Savino of the 23rd District, asked for specifics on ways money could be added to the budget to bolster employment preparation programs.
+Peter Rakowsky, Legislative Aide to Senator Diane Savino of the 23rd District, asked for specifics on ways the money could be added to the budget to bolster employment preparation programs.

 Steve recommended that the Office for People with Developmental Disabilities, (OPWDD) add more money into the budget and adjust the rates system it uses for supported employment, which is challenging to organizations in the disability services field.
 He also recommended that additional money should be provided to Adult Career and Continuing Education Services-Vocational Rehabilitation, (ACCES-VR), which assists individuals with disabilities to achieve and maintain employment and to support independent living through training, education, rehabilitation, and career development.